txoof/PaperPi/README.md

 ## Contributing

+PRs are always welcome!
 Plugins can be pure python, but should follow the [guide provided](./documentation/developing_plugins.md).

 <a name="supportedScreens"> </a>